ssenthil416/go-samples/interview/wm/spellcheck/README.md

 // Assumption
 ```
 - Input file to validate is a text file.
+- Nouns can be added to nouns file and if we run, the added nouns will be avoided from wrong list
 ```

 Note: the words which are not part of dictionary are deplayed here too.